Elder Futhark Runes and Their Meaning (+ How to Use Them)

 Identity and Cultural Expression

 Runes are used by people who identify with Viking culture, heathen traditions, or Norse ancestry.
-This use is not decorative alone.
-It reflects respect for history, personal responsibility, and values such as strength, loyalty, and self-reliance.
+This use reflects their respect for history, personal responsibility, and values like strength, loyalty, and self-reliance.

-Accuracy matters in this space.
-Understanding rune meanings prevents misuse and preserves cultural integrity.
+Accuracy matters here and understanding rune meanings prevents misuse and preserves cultural integrity.

 Reflection and Personal Discipline